mbkers/ship-trajectory-prediction/README.md

 4. Resample subsequences:
    - The subsequences are resampled to regularly spaced time intervals by interpolating the data values.
 5. Feature transformation:
-   - A feature transformation is done to detrend the data.
-Specifically, the difference between consecutive observations for all features is done. <!-- (similar to [Chen et al., 2020](https://doi.org/10.3390/ijgi9020116)) -->
+   - A feature transformation is done to detrend the data (Chen et al., [2020](https://doi.org/10.3390/ijgi9020116)).
+Specifically, the difference between consecutive observations is calculated for all features.
 6. Filter subsequences by motion pattern:
-   - The subsequences are filtered according to if they intersect a set of Polygonal Geographical Areas (PGAs) (similar to [Capobianco et al., 2021](https://doi.org/10.1109/TAES.2021.3096873)), which can be thought of as a type of clustering.
+   - The subsequences are filtered according to if they intersect a set of Polygonal Geographical Areas (PGAs) (Capobianco et al., [2021](https://doi.org/10.1109/TAES.2021.3096873)), which can be thought of as a type of clustering.
 7. Sliding window:
    - A sliding window is applied to the subsequences.
 Specifically, for each subsequence an input and response window of equal size is created.
 The windows are then shifted along by a specified time step.
 An example of this process is given below: